Specifications for MSE Trials for North Atlantic Albacore

 6.1.1 Status

-Figure 9: Status performance metrics.
+Figure 9: Status performance indicators.
 The blue dots or lines indicate the meaning of the metric.
 Find more details in Table 4.

 6.1.2 Safety

-Figure 10: Safety performance metrics.
+Figure 10: Safety performance indicators.
 The blue dots indicate the meaning of the metric.
 Find more details in Table 4.

 6.1.3 Yield

-Figure 11: Yield performance metrics.
+Figure 11: Yield performance indicators.
 The blue lines indicate the meaning of the metric.
 Find more details in Table 4.

 6.1.4 Stability